michealman114/NLP_Hate_Speech_Detection/README.md

 [training data](https://github.com/sjtuprog/fox-news-comments)

-Will maybe do more reformatting to separate code into different files for readability
+Will maybe do more reformatting to separate code into different files for readability because everything is stuffed into a very fat notebook.